doctrine/dbal/UPGRADE.md

 Similarly to `PDOStatement::fetchColumn()`, DBAL statements throw an exception in case of an invalid column index.

+## BC BREAK `ObjectType` changed from STRING to BINARY type

+`serialize()` output should generally be stored in a BLOB field in a database, because this is a binary string which may include null bytes.

 ## BC BREAK `Statement::execute()` with redundant parameters.

 Similarly to the drivers based on `pdo_pgsql` and `pdo_sqlsrv`, `OCI8Statement::execute()` and `MySQLiStatement::execute()` do not longer ignore redundant parameters.